briabeergo/beatcharts_outdated/README.md

 - iconscout (icons);
 - all using libraries.

-## Current issues and bugs
-- Deluxes are not supported to be converted;
-- Score is not calculated correctly;
-- Memory leaks during conversion.

 # Short introduction to the classes
 Utilities and tools:
 - Class BeatChartsUtils: Contains everything that can be helpful in the application or have specific data.
 It's subclasses: